Billy Connolly: Personal life

 Connolly married Iris Pressagh in 1969.
 They separated in 1981 and divorced in 1985.
 In 1981 he began living with Pamela Stephenson; they were married in Fiji on 20 December 1989.
 "Marriage to Pam didn't change me; it saved me," he later said.
 "I was going to die.
 I was on a downwards spiral and enjoying every second of it.
 Not only was I dying, but I was looking forward to it."
 Connolly has two children from his first marriage and three from his second.
 He became a grandfather in 2001, when his daughter Cara gave birth to Walter.

-On 30 December 1985, Connolly became teetotal, having been an alcoholic.
+In 1986, Connolly gave up alcohol, having been a heavy drinker.
 "I don't miss drinking.
 It has taken me by surprise," Connolly stated 24 years later.
 "I miss the craic.
 I miss the joy of it all.
 The headbanging stupidity, the loveliness, the craziness of it.
 I miss it terribly."
 He recalls blackouts that he would fill in upon returning to sobriety.
 "Well, [the memories] stopped coming back.
 But when I drank, I would go, 'Oh, I remember now.'"
 Connolly is describing the phenomenon of state-dependent learning.
 "That was frightening.
 I remember thinking, 'Beware, Billy boy.
 Beware.
 All is not well.
 Do something.'"
 Regarding the decision he made to stay sober: "If Pamela goes away, I'm on my own.
 There's nothing.
 There's only me and it.
 So the choice becomes very apparent."

-In 1986, he visited Mozambique to appear in a documentary for Comic Relief.
+Also in 1986, he visited Mozambique to appear in a documentary for Comic Relief.
 He also featured in the charity's inaugural live stage show, both as a stand-up and portraying a willing "victim" in his partner Pamela Stephenson's act of sawing a man in half to create two dwarfs.
 Connolly completed his first world tour in 1987, including six nights at the Royal Albert Hall in London, which was documented in the Billy and Albert video.
 In March 1988, his father died after a stroke, the eighth of his life.
 His mother died five years later, in 1993, of motor neurone disease.

-In the book Billy (and in a December 2008 online interview), Connolly states he was sexually abused by his father between the ages of ten and fifteen.
+In the book Billy (and in a December 2008 online interview), Connolly states he was sexually abused by his father between the ages of ten and 15.
 He believes this was a result of the Catholic Church not allowing his father to divorce after his mother left the family.
 Because of this, Connolly has a "deep distrust and dislike of the Catholic church and any other organisation that brainwashes people".
 He has called himself an atheist.

 In September 2013, Connolly underwent minor surgery for early-stage prostate cancer.
 The announcement also stated that he was being treated for the initial symptoms of Parkinson's disease.
 Connolly had acknowledged earlier in 2013 that he had started to forget his lines during performances.
 In January 2019, he disclosed that its advance may force his retirement from performing.

 In 2018, Connolly moved to Key West, Florida.
-He supports Celtic FC.
+He supports Celtic.
+Connolly has attention deficit disorder.